ishrestha03/github-slideshow/_posts/0000-01-02-shresthaishan3.md

 ---
 layout: slide
-title: "welcome to our second slide!"
+title: "Welcome to our second slide!"
-Adieu My friend
+---
+Easy peasy super cheesy.md
 Use the left arrow to go back!